 2. The quality of content varies widely, from well-designed examples of great content to copy or images with horrendous errors.

 We’ve all had experiences where we’ve scrolled through thousands of articles to find a few good bits.
 Why is it?
-Yes, that is due to content saturation which ultimately leads to content shock.
+Yes, that is due to content saturation, leading to content shock.

 Let us see various interpretations of content shock: